UO-OACISS/e4s/docker-recipes/ubuntu18.04/ppc64le/base/README.md

 # Ubuntu 18.04 (Bionic) Base Image for ppc64le

-To build this Spack Stack container change to this directory and do the
-following:
+To build this Spack-based Docker image from scratch, run the following command from within this directory:

 ```
 docker build -t ecpe4s/ubuntu1804_ppc64le_base:1.3 .